 Alternately, the same can be said if the marriage doesn't work out and we're thinking of getting divorced.
 However, the name and Social Security number we use to file taxes are essential to getting filings correct.
 So, when they change, so must our filings.

-The following is a quick introduction to marriage, divorce, taxes, and your Social Security number; and how to change your name to ensure you're filing correctly.
+This is a quick introduction to marriage, divorce, taxes, and your Social Security number.
+It includes how to change your name to ensure you're filing correctly.

 How Your Name Affects Your Tax Filings

 There can be benefits from filing a joint tax return with your new spouse.
 At the same time, you may not want to split your tax return with your new ex.
 Newlyweds and those recently divorced should make sure that the names on their tax returns match those registered with the Social Security Administration (SSA).
 A mismatch between a name on the tax return and a Social Security number (SSN) could unexpectedly increase a tax bill or reduce the size of any refund.

 For many newly married people, the tax scenario begins when they are married.
 It's often the case that one person, upon marrying their spouse, takes their spouse's surname.
 But what happens if they don't inform the SSA of the name change?
 Perhaps, the couple files a joint tax return with the new name that they now share.

 As a result of not informing the SSA of the name change, the IRS will not be able to match the new name with the correct Social Security number.
 In a similar way, post-divorce, a person who changed their last name after marriage to that of their ex-spouse, informed the SSA of the name change.
 As a result, the SSA will be able to match the person with the correct SSN.
 Under such circumstances, however, they should also contact the SSA if they reassume a previous name.

 How To Change Your Name